 \section{Abstract}

-\textit{Context:} Several new Ultra-High-Energy (UHE) gamma-ray sources have recently been discovered by the LHAASO collaboration, which represent a step forward in the search for the so-called galactic PeVatrons, the enigmatic sources of the Galactic cosmic rays up to PeV energies.
-However, it has been shown that multi-TeV gamma-ray emission does not necessarily prove the existence of a hadronic accelerator in the source, in fact it could also be explained as inverse Compton scattering from electrons in a radiation dominated environment.
-A clear distinction between the two major emission mechanisms would only be possible taking into account multi-wavelength data and detailed morphology of the source.
+\textit{Context:} Several new ultrahigh-energy (UHE) gamma-ray sources have recently been discovered by the Large High Altitude Air Shower Observatory (LHAASO) collaboration.
+These represent a step forward in the search for the so-called Galactic PeVatrons, the enigmatic sources of the Galactic cosmic rays up to PeV energies.
+However, it has been shown that multi-TeV gamma-ray emission does not necessarily prove the existence of a hadronic accelerator in the source; indeed this emission could also be explained as inverse Compton scattering from electrons in a radiation-dominated environment.
+A clear distinction between the two major emission mechanisms would only be made possible by taking into account multi-wavelength data and detailed morphology of the source.

-\textit{Aims:} We aim for understanding the nature of the unidentified source LHAASO J2108+5157, which is one of the few known UHE sources with no Very-High-Energy (VHE) counterpart.
+\textit{Aims:} We aim to understand the nature of the unidentified source LHAASO J2108+5157, which is one of the few known UHE sources with no very high-energy (VHE) counterpart.

-\textit{Methods:} We observed LHAASO J2108+5157 in the X-ray band with \emph{XMM-Newton} in 2021 for a total of 3.8 hours and at TeV energies with the Large-Sized Telescope prototype (LST-1), yielding 49 hours of good quality data.
-In addition, we analyzed 12 years of \emph{Fermi}-LAT data, to better constrain emission of its High-Energy (HE) counterpart 4FGL J2108.0+5155.
-We used \texttt{naima} and \texttt{jetset} software packages to examine leptonic and hadronic scenario of the multi-wavelength emission of the source.
+\textit{Methods:} We observed LHAASO J2108+5157 in the X-ray band with \emph{XMM-Newton} in 2021 for a total of 3.8 hours and at TeV energies with the Large-Sized Telescope prototype (LST-1), yielding 49 hours of good-quality data.
+In addition, we analyzed 12 years of \emph{Fermi}-LAT data, to better constrain emission of its high-energy (HE) counterpart 4FGL J2108.0+5155.
+We used \texttt{naima} and \texttt{jetset} software packages to examine the leptonic and hadronic scenario of the multi-wavelength emission of the source.